microsoft/Windows-Machine-Learning/Samples/UWP/WinMLExplorer/README.md

 The next steps depend on whether you just want to deploy the sample or you want to both deploy and run it.

-### Deploying the sample
+### Deploy the sample

 - Select Build > Deploy Solution.

-### Deploying and running the sample
+### Deploy and run the sample

 - To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
 To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.

 ## License